mmccoy-01/bioluminescent_imaging_experimental_template/template/README.md

 # Summary

+000-Template is the repo for a blank template with no mock data.

 ![](data/processed/group.PNG)
 ![](data/processed/individual.PNG)

-# Load the .Rmd file into R, download the necessary packages, then run document to see the experiment.
+# Load the .qmd file into R, download the necessary packages, then run document to see the experiment.

 This is a template I made for making reproducable, replicable, templateable, modular, and accurate experimental documentation for studies involving bioluminescent imaging.

 My goal is to neatly package all experimental aspects together to provide an exhaustive yet succinctly navigable format.

-The top of the .Rmd file must be modified with respect to specific experimental parameters.
-Then, the .Rmd file is run using R through flexdashboard and shiny for an interactive and user-friendly report.
+The top of the `.qmd` file must be modified with respect to specific experimental parameters.
+Then, the `.qmd` file is run using R through `format: dashboard:` and `server: shiny` for an interactive and user-friendly dashboard.

-Just to reiterate: **YOU NEED TO RUN THE .Rmd FILE IN RStudio IN ORDER TO SEE THE DATA IN A NICE USER-FRIENDLY FORMAT!!!**
+Just to reiterate: **YOU NEED TO RUN THE `.qmd` FILE IN RStudio IN ORDER TO SEE THE DATA IN A NICE USER-FRIENDLY FORMAT!!!**

-*raw_data.csv* and *raw_mass.csv* must be manually edited as the experiment progresses.
+`raw_data.csv` and `raw_mass.csv` must be manually edited as the experiment progresses.

-The output files from Living Image® are manually added to the path *data/imaging/raw/{{%Y-%m-%d}}/*.
+The output files from Living Image® are manually added to the path `data/imaging/raw/{{%Y-%m-%d}}/`.
 After processing, these raw files can be deleted so as to conserve storage space.
 It's okay, all of the data is still retained in the processed files.

-The processed output files from Living Image® are manually added to the path *data/imaging/processed/{{%Y-%m-%d}}/*.
-For each week, one file is a .csv and one is a folder containing processed Living Image® data.
+The processed output files from Living Image® are manually added to the path `data/imaging/processed/{{%Y-%m-%d}}/`.
+For each week, one file is a `.csv` and one is a folder containing processed Living Image® data.

 Here is the folder hierarchy:

 - **experiment_name/**
-  - *experiment_name.Rmd*: R Markdown file for knitting experimental documentation into a flexdashboard with shiny app and plotly configuration
+  - *experiment_name.qmd*: Quarto file for knitting experimental documentation into a dashboard with shiny app and plotly configuration
   - *README.md*: Documentation and support file for understanding experimental nuances amd folder hierarchy
   - **data/**
     - **imaging/**